eNMS-automation/eNMS/docs/automation/scripts.rst

 A file transfer script sends a file to a device, or retrieve a file from a device.
 It relies on Netmiko file transfer functions.

-If you want to send a file to a device, you must place the file in the ``eNMS/file_transfer`` folder.

 .. image:: /_static/automation/scripts/file_transfer_script.png
    :alt: Netmiko file transfer script